viniciusgerevini/clyde-js/README.md

 This is just a simple example.
 There are many features not included above, like branching, variations, tags and ids.

-You can read the complete language definition with examples on [LANGUAGE.md](./LANGUAGE.md).
+You can read the complete language definition with examples on [LANGUAGE.md](https://github.com/viniciusgerevini/clyde/blob/main/LANGUAGE.md).

-## Tools
+## Tools in this repository

 ### Interpreters and parsers